huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

-Guard your time and take care of your brain (the software) and body (the hardware) — they are all you have on this planet.
+Guard your time and take care of your brain (the software) and body (the hardware).
+A sound mind needs a sound body.
 Make it non-negotiable to prioritize your sleep, exercise, and nutrition.